Port Royal: Privateering

-These pirates later became legal English privateers who were given letters of marque by Jamaica's governor.
+The English privateers were given letters of marque by Jamaica's governor.
 Around the same time that pirates were invited to Port Royal, England launched a series of attacks against Spanish shipping vessels and coastal towns.
 By sending the newly appointed privateers after Spanish ships and settlements, England had successfully set up a system of defence for Port Royal.
-Spain was forced to continually defend their property, and did not have the means with which to retake its land.
+Spain was forced to continually defend their possessions from attack, providing them with no opportunity and no means with which to attempt to retake the land.

-Spain could not retake the island and, due to pirates, could no longer regularly provide their colonies in the New World with manufactured goods.
+Spain was unable to retake the island and, due to the privateers, could no longer regularly provide their colonies in the New World with manufactured goods.
 The progressive irregularity of annual Spanish fleets, combined with an increasing demand by colonies for manufactured goods, stimulated the growth of Port Royal.
-Merchants and privateers worked together in what is now referred to as "forced trade."
+Merchants and privateers worked together in what is now referred to as "forced trade".
 Merchants would sponsor trading endeavors with the Spanish, while also sponsoring privateers to attack Spanish ships and rob Spanish coastal towns.
 While the merchants most certainly had the upper hand, the privateers were an integral part of the operation.